vsaravind01/ai-term/docs/setup.md

 ## Running the Application

 If you are not using Docker, you need to run the services manually.

+!!! warning "Voice Features Requirement"
+    If you do not start the support services below, the Voice Mode (TTS/STT) will **fail**.
+The main chat interface will still work for text-only interactions.

 ### 1. Start Support Services
 Open two separate terminal windows/tabs: